QMC-Cornell/shci/README.md

 ## Example Run
 Example inputs and outputs for carbon and chromium atoms and nitrogen molecule are in the examples directory.
 All you need are config.json and FCIDUMP.
+Note that we run 1 MPI process per node and number of OpenMP threads/node = cores/node.
 ```
 mpirun -n 1 ../../shci
 ```
 To run other systems, you will have to obtain an integrals file, `FCIDUMP`, and modify the values in `config.json` accordingly.
 Many software packages can generate `FCIDUMP`, such as [`PySCF`](https://github.com/sunqm/pyscf) and [`Molpro`](https://www.molpro.net/).
+If running a system with > 128 orbitals, edit shci/src/det/half_det.h and change #define N_CHUNKS 2 so that N_CHUNKS * 64 >= n_orb.

 ## How to contribute